USS HOUSTON CA 30

 my mother.
 Following a couple of weeks of dinning and Broadway Shows, my mother

-and I returned to St. Paul.
+and I returned to

 My Alma Mater, Central HS, established a college entrance